Qubit-excitation-based adaptive variational quantum eigensolver: Results

-We compare the three algorithms in terms of the number of iterations, variational parameters and $CNOT$s in the ansatz circuit required to achieve a desired accuracy.
-The number of iterations and the number of variational parameters\footnote{ In the original implementations of the ADAPT-VQE and the qubit-ADAPT-VQE methods, the number of iterations is the same as the number of variational parameters.
-In the case of the IQEB-VQE, one or two single-parameter qubit excitations are added per iteration.
-Thus, the number of iterations is less than the number of variational parameters. } determine the total the number of quantum measurements as well as the run time of the algorithm.
+We compare the three protocols in terms of three cost metrics, required to construct an ansatz to achieve a specific accuracy: (1) the number of iterations; (2) the number of variational parameters; and (3) the number of $CNOT$s.
+The number of iterations and the number of variational parameters (the number of iterations is the same as the number of variational parameters for the fermionic-ADAPT-VQE and the qubit-ADAPT-VQE, but not for the QEB-ADAPT-VQE) determine the total number of quantum computer measurements (see Supplementary Note 4).
 The $CNOT$ count of the ansatz circuit is approximately proportional to its depth.
 Hence, the $CNOT$ count can be used as a measure of the run time of the quantum subroutine of the VQE, which also reflects the error accumulated by the quantum hardware.
+Due to the limited coherence times of NISQ computers, the $CNOT$ count is considered as a primary cost metric.